 A modern VoIP solution can actually lower your phone bill by up to 60%.

 Lower prices are possible because of free local numbers, toll-free numbers, and inexpensive international calls.
 A traditional landline will never give you the same bang for your buck.

-A cloud phone system will provide you with access to virtually any VoIP features you might need.
-These are just some examples:
+A cloud-based phone system will provide you with access to virtually any VoIP features you might need.
+Some examples include:

 - Advanced call forwarding